 As 2012 has come to an end, we are thankful for the year we had and look forward to what 2013 will bring.

 Early last week, a woman stood in the lobby, asking us to take her cat.
 She was moving, in financial distress, and couldn’t care for her cat anymore.
 It was a story we hear almost every day.
 The faces and circumstances change, but the end results are usually the same: more homeless pets waiting in kennels.
 She was visibly shaken as she filled out the paperwork.
 She seemed torn by her decision.
 But then she smiled, pulled herself together and stood a little taller.
 “At least I know he will be safe here, and you guys will find him a good home.
 I couldn’t bear to leave him if you weren’t a no-kill shelter.”

 The holidays are upon us.
 This is the time of year when families get together to love, laugh and create new memories.
 Family dinners, gift exchanges and many other traditions take place.

-The pets featured below are just some of the many wonderful animals currently available for adoption from the Humane Society of Central Arizona.
+These any many other homeless pets are available for adoption at the Humane Society of Central Arizona.